kammitama5/kammitama5.github.io/_posts/2024-02-02-Friday-February-2nd.md

 while others casually chatted with each other, holding cups of boba drinks.
 - It's been a welcome respite and to top it off, I heard that I got funding to two Post-Quantum Cryptography workshops today, so I guess I'll be going to those in a couple months; one is in Toronto, and the other is in Pasadena, California!
+Also, our team won my first ever Quantum Hackathon!!!
+Super cool, considering all the hackathons I've ever participated in, I've been on the winning team!
+I thought about how years ago, in my first hackathon in LA, I tried to talk to a team and they just stared at me, no one responded, and I eventually left (it was in Node.js anyways, so no biggie lol).
+Their loss haha.
-I'm very much looking forward to it all!
+Anyways, in terms of the upcoming workshops; I'm very much looking forward to it all!
 - What was interesting was that as I did a small happy dance, a labmate asked me what happened, and I told him, and he just said "Congratulations!".
 And I realized it had been a long time since I had really heard that in a, "I feel really happy for you in earnest" way.
 And it felt nice to just be able to say "Thank you" and bask in just feeling good